Superrehtard/old_diaspora_wiki/glossary.md

 ## <a name="wiki-a">A</a>

 - **Aspect**
     An aspect would be best described as a list of people, based on their relationship with you.
-When you have just signed up you have four _example aspects_, namely **Family, Work, Friends** and **Acquaintances**.
-These can be found on your left hand.
-The idea is that you sort your family members and co-workers into their corresponding aspects.
-This will come in very handy when you start sharing, as you can share a message with a combination of aspects very easily.
+When you have just signed up you have four _example aspects_, namely **Family, Work, Friends** and **Acquaintances**.&nbsp; These can be found on your left hand.&nbsp; The idea is that you sort your family members and co-workers into their corresponding aspects.&nbsp; This will come in very handy when you start sharing, as you can share a message with a combination of aspects very easily.
     http://diasporial.com/tutorials/interface-and-aspects

-    Ever wanted to to share something with just a certain group of people? &nbsp; **Diaspora** pioneered **Aspects**, the original system for sharing things with just the people you want. &nbsp; Of course, you can still tell the whole world too, if you want to.
+    Ever wanted to to share something with just a certain group of people?&nbsp; **Diaspora** pioneered **Aspects**, the original system for sharing things with just the people you want.&nbsp; Of course, you can still tell the whole world too, if you want to.
     http://diasporafoundation.org

 ## <a name="wiki-b">B</a>